From the KnowledgeBase

-The first time you log in to an OS X cluster Mac, a folder called MACOSXFILES is created in your H: Drive.
-Your OS X settings and your application preferences are saved in this folder, and will follow you around campus to any OIT cluster Mac.
+The first time you log in to an OS X cluster Mac, a series of folders that constitute you Mac "home directory" are created in your H: Drive (Desktop, Library, Documents, Pictures, etc).
+Your OS X settings and your application preferences are saved in these folders, and will follow you around campus to any OIT cluster Mac.

-Applications on cluster Macs are configured to save your work in the Documents folder in this MACOSXFILES folder.
-To see the files in your H: drive that are not in your MACOSXFILES folder, click on the Personal Files (H Drive) link in the dock.
+Applications on cluster Macs are configured to save your work in the Documents folder.
+To see the files in your H: drive that are not in your home directory, click on the Personal Files (H Drive) link in the dock.